Ndlovu Youth Choir

 The Ndlovu Youth Choir is a South African musical group founded in 2009.

 Their debut studio album Africa (2019) debuted number one in South Africa.

 History

 Ndlovu Youth Choir was formed in January 2009 by Ndlovu Care Group childcare community based in Elandsdoorn, Limpopo.

-In October 2018, they released a single "Shape of You" with South African flautist Wouter Kellerman.
+In October 2018, they released a single titled "Shape of You" with South African flautist Wouter Kellerman.
 The song won Best Independent Music Video at the Hollywood Music Awards.

-Towards the end of 2019, they auditioned on America's Got Talent season 14 and lost the competition on the finalists.
+Towards the end of 2019, they auditioned on America's Got Talent season 14 and reached the finals, but did not make the top five.